ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endraw %}
 {% endhighlight %}

-Notice that for males (M) the median and mean are close to each other (subjectively), whereas for females (F) the difference is large.
+Notice that for males (M), the median and mean are close to each other (subjectively), whereas for females (F), the difference is large.
 Also, skewness is close to zero for M's and smaller than -1 for F's.
 Last, the kurtosis for M's is approximately equal to 3, as ought to be for the distribution to be normal.
 On the contrary, kurtosis in F's dataset is well beyond 3.
 Taking these into consideration, we hypothesize that M's sodium excretion values are sampled from a normal distribution, whereas F's values are not.

 We proceed by taking a look at the data: